Case Study

 The Challenge

-IGV needed to communicate across a remarkably wide range of audiences, each with different concerns and different levels of familiarity with what IGV is doing.
+IGV needed to communicate across a wide range of audiences, each with different concerns and different levels of familiarity with what IGV is doing.
 Policymakers needed to understand the systemic case for offsite construction.
 Developers needed to understand the technical model and the business opportunity.
 Communities needed to feel reassured and excited.
 Future homeowners needed to feel something.

 The Approach